Apple TV (2021): Features, release date, design, and more

 The fourth generation, or the Apple TV HD, was the biggest revamp to the set-top box in years, and it launched in September 2015.
 With a brand-new black remote charged via Lightning cable, it introduced the tvOS operating system with an App Store allowing downloads of third-party apps for video, audio, games, and other content.
 This device includes the A8 processor and support for Dolby Digital Plus.

 Two years later, in September of 2017, Apple introduced the fifth-generation Apple TV, or the Apple TV 4K, which supports 2160p output, HDR10, Dolby Vision, Dolby Atmos, and includes the A10X Fusion processor.
 This model is similar to the fourth-generation model with the only difference being the addition of vents on the base and the removal of the USB-C port.

 In August of 2020, Bloomberg reported a new Apple TV was in the works with an upgraded remote and a Find My Apple TV remote feature.
-Although evidence of a new set-top box has been circling around in iOS code for a while, we still don’t know when the product is going to be released.
+As for now, the set-top box has been unveiled but without the Find My feature, as it lacks, for example, the U1 chip.

 Design and new remote

 The new Siri Remote has a dedicated Siri button on the right side and it’s easier to use.

 If you want to learn everything about the new Siri Remote, check our guide here.

 Code seen by 9to5Mac showed that Apple planned to introduce a more powerful processor in the 2021 Apple TV based on the arm64e architecture, which turned out to be the A12 chip.

 This chip helps the sixth-generation Apple TV support a high frame rate in AirPlay and display videos shot on iPhone 12 Pro in full 60-fps Dolby Vision.